raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.8 =
+* FIX: Resolved bug related to WordPress core updates that prevented any donations from appearing under Charitable > Donations when on the "All" view. [#641](https://github.com/Charitable/Charitable/issues/641)
+* NEW: Added "Subtotal" row to the Donation Overview table in the admin.
+This is not shown by default, but will be used by extensions like Gift Aid and our new Fee Relief extension. [#643](https://github.com/Charitable/Charitable/issues/643)
+* NEW: Added support for querying by donation plan with `Charitable_Donations_Query`.
+This will be used by Recurring Donations. [#608](https://github.com/Charitable/Charitable/issues/608)
+* NEW: Allow `Charitable_Donations_Query` to output a list of IDs. [#633](https://github.com/Charitable/Charitable/issues/633)
+* NEW: Added the currency symbol to the Javascript variables used in the donation form. [#635](https://github.com/Charitable/Charitable/issues/635)

 = 1.6.7 =
 * FIX: Load scripts properly when adding a custom 'picture' field to the donation form. [#627](https://github.com/Charitable/Charitable/issues/627)